 On the Japanese side, Akiko Koike took over for Konohamaru at the beginning of Shippuden, when Ikue Otani was on pregnancy leave.
 Since this was after a Time Skip, it actually wasn't jarring...but Ōtani eventually took over the role again anyway.

 Episode 343 has Megumi Han replacing Sosuke Komori as young Obito Uchiha, and the flashbacks to the events of Kakashi Gaiden have the character's lines redubbed.
+Also, young Kakashi's lines are redubbed by Mutsumi Tamura, who replaces Kazuhiko Inoue, Kakashi's standard voice, in the role of the character's younger self.

 She also replaced her as Fuyuki in the Japanese version of Sgt.
 Frog.